 - Cook your food at home and eat at less restaurants.
 This one is pretty self-explanatory.
 Usually a meal in a restaurant will cost way more than one you prepare at home.
 You will be able to get way more food out of a home cooked meal, typically with lots of leftovers that can be used for lunch the next day.
 Or you can freeze the extras for a later date when you don’t feel like cooking.

-- Shop at Farmer’s Markets.
-If you have a local market with fresh produce straight from the farmers, it will always be cheaper than the local grocery store!
+- Shop at farmer’s markets.
+If you have a local market with fresh produce straight from the farmers, it will always be cheaper than the local grocery store.
 Plus, you’ll be getting way fresher food, you’ll be supporting a local farmer, and you might be able to ensure that it is organic / non-GMO just by asking the farmer.
 We have some markets near us that only allow organic fruits and vegetables, which is fantastic.
 Unfortunately, these are seasonal and only run from June – October in our neck of the woods.

-- Switching from a Starbucks latte to a regular coffee with help you save money, but I totally recommend just making your caffeinated beverages at home and bringing them with you.
+- Switching from a Starbucks latte to a regular coffee with help with saving money to travel, but I totally recommend just making your caffeinated beverages at home and bringing them with you.
 I did a little bit of the math – if you purchase a Starbucks latte once a day for 5 days a week, that’s around $1500 a year!
 I calculated what I would spend on regular coffee if I purchased just one a day – $655 a year!
 Those could equate to be a flight, meals on a vacation, nights at an apartment or hotel, etc. If you cut out the Starbucks for the year, you could easily pay for a 7-day Caribbean cruise, and likely your flight, too!

-Savings Tip #4: Adjust Your Social Life
+Saving Money to Travel Tip #4: Your Social Life

-It’s possible to have a social life, have lots of fun, and save money in the process.
+It’s possible to have a social life, have lots of fun, and wind up saving money to travel in the process.
 Who said that you have to spend lots of money to enjoy time with your friends?
 I think that being in the company of your greatest friends can be some of the best times no matter what you’re doing.

 - Stay In.
 Your friends can take turns being the host/hostess and have a gathering at their place.
 Sometimes I get together with friends and we’ll play board games or video games, listen to music, eat food, cook or bake food together, have a couple of drinks, watch a movie, or just chat!
 I swear that playing Cards Against Humanity have produced some of the most hilarious nights together!

 - Host a Pot Luck.
-Have all of your friends bring a meal or a snack to your place and have a pot luck meal together!
+Have all of your friends bring a meal or a snack to your place and have a pot luck meal together.
 This is way better than meeting at a restaurant because you get way more food options, and everyone created something special for the day.

 - Spend Time Outdoors.
 Often times, going for a walk, hike, or bike ride is completely free of charge, and you’ll get to get some fresh air and exercise!
 Other times, the only cost is transportation to the site or a small entrance fee.